 If you want to play Buddy Simulator 1984, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Buddy Simulator 1984 has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Buddy Simulator 1984 which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Busy Backgrounds: No distracting backgrounds or you can make them static or blank.
 This includes the absence of other movement elements in the background that might distract or confuse the action.